 Privileged boats have right-of-way and can hold course and speed.
 Sailboats and boats paddled or rowed have the right-of-way over motor boats.
 Sailboats under power are considered motorboats.
-Small pleasure 12 O'CLOCK craft must yield to large commercial boats in narrow channels.
+Small pleasure craft must yield to large craft must yield to large 1 commercial boats in narrow channels